benjaminheng/go-test-runner/README.md

 ```

 In this example we select `TestOfferUpdater_UpdateOffer$/validate$`.
 This will
 be passed to the `-run` flag in `go test`.
+The full command:

 ```
 go test -v ./... -run TestOfferUpdater_UpdateOffer$/validate$
 ```

-The `go test` output.
 Only the selected subtests are executed.
+The command output:

 ```
 === RUN   TestOfferUpdater_UpdateOffer